 - Log into MyU and select the Academics tab.

-- Click the “Enrollment Verification” link in the “Registration and More” section.
+- Click the “Enrollment Verification” link in the “Registration and More” section at the bottom of the page.

 - Select the information you would like to appear on your enrollment verification.